zachterrell57/farcaster-auth/README.md

 to post from the Merkle Manufactory app.
 Clients can help the user achieve this by helping them copy the signature to the clipboard, and providing an `Open Farcaster` button that will open the Merkle app for the user.
 Users should make sure not to edit the signature, as this will result in a failed authentication

-This signature might look something like:
+This post might look something like:
 ![IMG_B3C35EE69C68-1](https://user-images.githubusercontent.com/49534342/185194703-4fa8b987-2a4d-4728-9f09-be2436f58e7c.jpeg)